rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

 Veloren's financial state was overhauled to examine previous expenses, and prepare for provisioning the dedicated server.
-Functionality was added to switch between server-authoratative and client-authoratative physics.
+Functionality was added to switch between server-authoritative and client-authoritative physics.
 Skeletons for big-winged creatures were added.
 Data being sent over the network is being optimized to reduce the amount of bandwidth players have to use.